vmware-tanzu-labs/educates-training-platform/docs/workshop-content/workshop-instructions.md

+(workshop-instructions)=
 Workshop Instructions
 =====================

-Individual module files making up the workshop instructions can use either [Markdown](https://github.github.com/gfm/) or [AsciiDoc](http://asciidoc.org/) markup formats.
+Individual module files making up the workshop instructions can use either [Markdown](https://github.github.com/gfm/) or [AsciiDoc](http://asciidoc.org/) markup formats when using the ``classic`` renderer.
 The extension used on the file should be ``.md`` or ``.adoc``, corresponding to which formatting markup style you want to use.
+In the case of the ``hugo`` renderer, only Markdown files can be used.
+As with when Hugo is used separately, pages can be represented by a single file with ``.md`` extension, or a page bundle, which is a directory with name corresponding to the page, with an ``index.md`` file contained within the directory.

+If using images with pages, with the ``classic`` renderer the images can be placed in the same location as the Markdown or AsciiDoc files.
+When using the ``hugo`` renderer, if using single files with ``.md`` extension, the image files need to be placed in the ``workshop/static`` directory.
+If using a page bundle with the ``hugo`` renderer, image files can also be placed in the page bundle directory if the image is only required for that page.

 Annotation of executable commands
 ---------------------------------